Posandu/tronic247/posts/how-to-install-windows-11-on-an-unsupported-pc/index.md

 now you can change your options and Done !

-Thanks for reading please share, and comment if you have a problem :D
+Thanks for reading please share, and comment if you have a problem.